Fang-Molly/English-learning/Modern Family Transcripts/Season 01/Episode 09 : Fizbo/Scene 01 : Hospital.md

 Claire: Where’s my comb?
 Ah ha, here it is!
 In my incredibly convenient beaded comb sheath that I made at Luke’s awesome birthday party.
 Hole in one, Mrs Dunphy.
 Hole in one.

-Scene: Cameron & Mitchell’s house
+# Scene 08 : Cameron & Mitchell’s house

 Mitchell: I’m home!
 I got Luke a video game, but it’s about math, so… I guess we’re those kind of uncles.
 Cam?

 Cameron: (enters in a clown outfit) Don’t be mad.